 First a set of alloy wheels for price and weight comparisons:

-The Miche Excite is one of the most painfully average wheelsets, super heavy, but also can support a lot of weight.
+The Miche Excite is one of the most painfully average wheelsets, it is super heavy but also can support a lot of weight.
 It comes in at over 2100 grams and the hubs roll smoothly but are not excellent.
-It costs about $74E or around $130.00 American dollars depending on where you find it.
+It costs about $74E or around 130.00 American dollars depending on where you find it.

 A little better on the weight scale and perhaps a little smoother ride is the Shimano RS11.
 Those of you who follow me know that I am a Shimano fan.
 At 2000 grams this is still a solid set that will support a lot of weight.
 It retains high lateral rigidity due to different rim heights on the top and bottom, and at around $180 at most per set depending on the bearings these are slightly more expensive and better quality.

-And finally, the Campagnolo Khamsin is actually a pretty quality wheelset in that it can match the weight reduction of carbon but maybe not the responsiveness or rigidity.
+The Campagnolo Khamsin is a pretty quality wheelset in that it can match the weight reduction of carbon but maybe not the responsiveness or rigidity.
 It weighs only 1740g and has balanced tension of spokes all the way around.
 At $230 it is slightly more but not too bad in comparison to some of the carbon sets we will look at.

 Carbon Wheels